rust-random/book/src/crates.md

     same distributions (plus/minus a few), along with PDF and CDF functions, the *error*, *beta*, *gamma* and *logistic* special functions, plus a few utilities.
 (For clarity, [`statrs`] is not part of the Rand library.)

-## WASM support

-Almost all Rand crates support WASM out of the box.
-However, when using the `wasm32-unknown-unknown` target, which doesn't make any assumptions about its operating environment by default, the `getrandom` crate may require enabling features for seeding entropy via the platform-provided APIs.
-Consequently, if you are using `rand` (or another Rand project crate) depending on `getrandom`, you may have to explicitly [enable `getrandom` features](https://github.com/rust-random/getrandom#features) for seeding to work.
-Alternatively, in case you are developing for a sandboxed or unknown WASM platform that can't depend on environment provided APIs, you might want to disable the `rand` crate's `getrandom` feature and seed the generator manually.

 [`rand_core`]: https://docs.rs/rand_core/